 I was a skinny kid when I was young.
-One of my memories is of my freshman year in high school when during gym class all the girls had to get weighed and measured (yes, even back in the ’70s we were weighed in front of everyone at school).
+One of my memories is of my freshman year in high school when during gym class all the girls had to get weighed and measured.

 Weighing in at roughly 90 pounds, I mostly remember the teacher announcing, “Jill weighs 90 pounds ….”

 I was the lightest of all the girls in my class.
-And it was the first time I felt different…the first time I felt public shame.
-Embarrassed to be so behind in maturation compared to my peers.
+It was the first time I felt different.
+The first time I felt public shame.

-Back then, my parents weren’t worried about my growth and development.
-I was active everyday playing basketball, and I had a voracious appetite and a love of food and eating.
-They just accepted things as they were, and probably also recognized that I was very similar to my mother’s frame and development tendencies.
+My parents accepted things as they were, and probably recognized that I was very similar to my mother’s frame and maturation tendencies.

-If your child is skinny and you are worried about whether she is getting enough nutrition, here are some tips to help calm your fears and feed your child:
+If you have a skinny child and you’re worried about whether she is getting enough nutrition, here are some tips to help calm your fears: